Rules Governing Deposit Accounts

 Same-Day Transactions.
 We are not responsible for paying items against deposits made the same day the items are presented for payment.

 Statements.
 We will provide you with monthly or periodic statements for certain accounts.
-The postal (or electronic) address you provide to us will be deemed to be correct for purposes of delivering account statements and other notices to you, until we receive a change of address notification from you in writing.
+The postal (or electronic) address you provide to us will be deemed to be correct for purposes of delivering account statements and other notices to you, until we receive a change of address notification from you.
 If your statement is returned to us as a result of your failure to notify us of your change in address, we may stop sending account statements to you until a valid address is provided to us, but for all purposes it shall be considered as if we delivered your account statement to you as of the date that was or would have been printed on your account statement.
 If you enroll in Online Banking, your periodic statements will be accessible online from the date of enrollment.
 You must inspect your statement and any cancelled checks promptly after they are made available to you.
-You must notify us in writing within thirty (30) days (14 days if your account was opened in New York) from the date your statement is postmarked or otherwise made available to you, or your account transaction history is made available to you through Online Banking, of any errors, discrepancies or irregularities, including but not limited to, unauthorized signature, alterations, improper charges, unauthorized transfer or withdrawal of funds, nonreceipt of an expected statement, or that any deposit was not properly credited to your account.
-With respect to claims of unauthorized, missing or improper endorsements on any item drawn on your account, you must notify us in writing within sixty (60) days (180 days if your account was established in Connecticut) from the date your statement is postmarked or is otherwise made available to you, or items are made available to you through Online Banking.
+You have a responsibility to review your account statement in a timely manner and to notify us promptly of any errors.
+Within sixty (60) days after your statement is postmarked or made available to you, or account transaction history is made available to you through Online Banking, you must notify us in writing of any errors, discrepancies or irregularities, including but not limited to, unauthorized signature, alterations, improper charges, unauthorized transfers or withdrawal of funds, nonreceipt of an expected statement, or that any deposit was not properly credited to your account.
 We will not be responsible for any loss suffered by you if you do not notify us in writing within these stated time periods.
 If we pay an item bearing an unauthorized signature, forged maker’s signature or forged endorsement or alteration, our liability, if any, shall be limited to the face amount of the item.

 Claim of Loss.
 If you claim a credit or refund because of a forgery, alteration, or any other unauthorized withdrawal, you agree to cooperate with us in the investigation of the loss.
 Your cooperation may include, but not be limited to, providing us with an affidavit containing whatever reasonable information we require concerning your account, the transaction and the circumstances surrounding the loss.
 You further agree to notify law enforcement authorities of any criminal act related to the claim.
 We will have a reasonable period of time to investigate the facts and circumstances surrounding any claim of loss.
 Unless we have acted in bad faith, we will not be liable for special or consequential damages, including loss of profits or opportunity, or for attorneys’ fees incurred by you.
 You agree that you will not waive any rights you have to recover your loss against anyone who is obligated to repay, insure or otherwise reimburse you for your loss.
 You will pursue your rights or, at our option, assign them to us so that we may pursue them.
 Our liability will be reduced by the amount you recover or are entitled to recover from these other sources.

 If you make a claim, or if we suspect that your account may be compromised, we may recommend that you close the account.
-If you decline to close the account, you agree that we will not be liable to you for subsequent losses or damages on the account due to unauthorized activity.
+For non-consumer accounts only, if you decline to close the account, you agree that we will not be liable to you for subsequent losses or damages on the account due to unauthorized activity.

-Transactions using Teleservice24SM – 7 Inc. Telephone transactions using Teleservice24SM require a combination of: 1) the entry of your social security number 2) the entry of your personal phone pin 3) the entry of your debit card number 4) the entry of your debit card pin or 5) automated phone number verification/matching to transfer funds between checking, savings and money market accounts bearing your name and linked to your social security number.
+Transactions using Our IVR System.
+Telephone transactions using the IVR System may require a combination of: 1) the entry of your social security number 2) the entry of the last four digits of your account number 3) the entry of your debit card number 4) the entry of your debit card pin or 5) automated phone number verification/matching to transfer funds between checking, savings and money market accounts bearing your name and linked to your social security number.
 All accounts must be maintained with us.
-You are solely responsible for the security of your personal phone pin and debit card pin, which should be held under the strictest confidence and not revealed to other persons.
-If you know or suspect that another person knows your personal phone pin and debit card pin, you should notify us immediately so that your phone pin and debit card pin may be changed.
-You will be liable for unauthorized transactions to your accounts using your personal phone pin and debit card pin to the extent allowed by applicable state or federal law.
+You are solely responsible for the security of your debit card pin, which should be held under the strictest confidence and not revealed to other persons.
+If you know or suspect that another person knows your debit card pin, you should notify us immediately so that your debit card pin may be changed.
+You will be liable for unauthorized transactions to your accounts using your debit card pin to the extent allowed by applicable state or federal law.
 You hereby agree that the security procedure described in this section is commercially reasonable and authorize us to process transfers between your accounts via our automated telephone service.
 Please consult our EFT Disclosure for the rules and regulations regarding telephone transfers and the limits of our liability.

 Processing Order of Credits and Debits.
 We process credits and debits to your account in a specific order.
 We refer to this as the processing order and it is how we decide what posts first and last each day.
 The processing order also determines the order that you will see the items on your statement.